Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

-\subsubsection{The concave-convex transition in $\Phi(r)$}
+\subsubsection{The concave-convex transition in $\Psi(\xi)$}

-Fig.~\ref{fig:phi_theory} shows a plot of the function in Eq.~\ref{eq:Phi} as a function of the scaled variable $r/r_m$, for four different values of the dimensionless ratio $\beta$.
+Fig.~\ref{fig:phi_theory} shows the plot of the function in Eq.~\ref{eq:Phi} as a function of the scaled variable $\xi$, for four different values of the dimensionless ratio $\beta$.
 The plot clearly shows a transition from concave (maximum at the origin) to convex (minimum at the origin) shapes as $\beta$ is increased.
 This behaviour of the distribution agrees with earlier experimental observations~\cite{takatori2016acoustic}.

-To understand better the nature of the transition between the concave and convex shaped distributions, we calculated the zeroes of the first derivative of $\Phi(r)$.
-It is easily found that $r=0$ and $r=r_m \sqrt{1-1/3\beta}$ are the locations of the extrema of $\Phi(r)$, with the latter becoming imaginary (and hence irrelevant) for $\beta<\beta_c$ where $\beta_c=1/3$ is a critical value.
+To understand better the nature of the transition between the concave and convex shaped distributions, we calculated the zeroes of the first derivative of $\Psi(\xi)$.
+It is easily found that $\xi=0$ and $\xi=\sqrt{1-1/3\beta}$ are the locations of the extrema of $\Psi(\xi)$, with the latter becoming imaginary (and hence irrelevant) for $\beta<\beta_c$ where $\beta_c=1/3$ is a ``critical value".
+It is also interesting to note that $\alpha=0$ for $\beta=\beta_c$, see Eq.~\ref{eq:alpha} (similar behaviour is observed in $d=3$ also, see the discussion following Eq.~\ref{eq:rma} in a later section).
 Hence, we conclude that the position of the peak of the distribution in Eq.~\ref{eq:Phi} is given by